Personal

 he isn't gay.

-Will Gae
+Will

-In ever forgive Jin Ho for the
+Gae In ever forgive Jin Ho for the deception?

-deception?
-She still doesn't know that
+She still doesn't know that he pursued a

-professional goals; if she finds that
+house for his professional goals; if she finds

-truth out will that be the straw that
+that truth out will that be the straw that

 breaks the camel's back and will their